Wazir Khan Mosque: Restoration

+The mosque has been under extensive restoration since 2009 under the direction of the Aga Khan Trust for Culture and the Government of Punjab, with contributions from the governments of Germany, Norway, and the United States.
 Restoration works at Wazir Khan Mosque began in 2004.

 In 2012, the Pilot Urban Conservation and Infrastructure Improvement Project—the Shahi Guzargah Project was launched by the Government of Punjab and the Aga Khan Trust for culture which restored a section of Shahi Guzargah between the mosque and Delhi Gate.
 The project was completed in 2015 with support from the governments of Norway and the United States of America.

 Prior to completion of the project's first phase, the vicinity around the Wazir Khan mosque had been encroached upon by illegally erected shops which blocked off much of the mosque from the surrounding neighbourhood.
 Tangled power lines further spoiled views of the mosque, and the Wazir Khan Chowk had been badly neglected and had shrunk in size due to illegally constructed shops.
 The first phase of the project removed illegally constructed shops, restoring views of the mosque.
 Wazir Khan Chowk was extensively rehabilitated by removal of encroachments, while the well of Dina Nath was restored.
 Power lines along the project corridor were also placed underground, and the Chitta Gate at the eastern entrance to Wazir Khan Chowk was rehabilitated.